 Students may enter the building at 7:05 a.m. only for breakfast.
 Students must use designated doors.
-At 7:25 students may proceed to their lockers.
+At 7:25 a.m. students may proceed to their lockers.
 For students to leave the main cafeteria prior to 7:25 they must have a signed pass from their teacher.

-All students entering after 7:55 a.m. or leaving before 3:04 p.m. must sign in or out.
+All students entering after 7:55 a.m. or leaving before 3:04 p.m. must sign in or out at Door 8.
 All entrances will be locked at 7:55 a.m., with the exception of the main entrance.
-Any student, parent, or visitor who wishes to enter the building during school hours will only be able to enter through the main entrance doors on Fifth Avenue with the proper identification.
+Any student, parent, or visitor who wishes to enter the building during school hours will only be able to enter through Door 1 on Fifth Avenue with the proper identification.